 In dirty or dusty environments or if biological growth occurs in the coolant, it may be necessary to flush the coolant reservoir.
 Drain the old coolant, rinse the inside of the reservoir and circulate rinsing solution through the coolant system.
 Add new coolant when cleaning is finished.
 It is recommended to flush the coolant at least once a year.
 A cooling system free from debris offers increased cooling efficiency and longer pump and torch life.
-See the Coolant Treatment Recommendation in this "Section D-2".
+See the Coolant Treatment Recommendation in this "Maintenance Section".

 NOTE: Pure solutions and mixtures of, or materials (i.e. towels wetted) with ethylene glycol are toxic to humans and animals.
-They must not be haphazardly discarded, especially by pouring liquids down the drain.
+Special precautions should be taken when discarding toxic material, do not pour thismixture down any drain.
 Contact the local EPA office for responsible disposal methods or for recycling information